kevin-mitchell/alexa-app/README.md

 ## Features

-- Allows Laravel/Lumen style routing for intent, launch, and session end requests.
+- Allows Laravel/Lumen style routing for `intent`, `launch`, and `session end requests`.
-- Handles verification of all security requirements put forth by Amazon, including certificate/signature verification, timestamp verification, etc
+- Handles `verification` of all security requirements put forth by Amazon, including `certificate/signature verification, timestamp verification`, etc
-- Provides access to Alexa AlexaSkillsKit session data through familiar Laravel style interface
+- Provides access to Alexa `AlexaSkillsKit` session data through familiar Laravel style interface.
-- Populates the response with Laravel session data to maintain a 1:1 set of session data between Lumen and Alexa
+- Populates the response with Laravel session data to maintain a 1:1 set of session data between Lumen and Alexa.
 - Provides classes to easily return Alexa friendly responses, including `Speech`, `Card`, and `Re-prompt` responses
 - Optionally provides a way to easily retrieve information about the connected Echo device (`$device = Alexa::device();`)